Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

   - `mllm`:
     - `enabled`: A boolean flag indicating whether GPT-4 variant is enabled.
     - `prompt`: The system message prompt to be used.
-    - `detail_mode`: it canbe set to `low`, `high` and `auto` by default.
-If you have any high resolution images (any image with any dimension higher than 512) and set the detail mode to `auto` or `high`, the cost and latency will be higher but gpt4v will provide a more detailed information.
+    - `detail_mode`: it can be set to `low`, `high` and `auto` by default.
+If you have any high resolution images (any image with any dimension higher than 512) and set the detail mode to `auto` or `high`, the cost and latency will be higher but GPT-4o will provide a more detailed information.
     - `llm_kwargs`:
       - `temperature`: The temperature parameter for language model generation.
       - `max_tokens`: The maximum number of tokens for language model output.